Updated November 2025

 New Emergency Service Provision in Shrewsbury

-Last Autumn I visited the Royal Shrewsbury Hospital.
-Construction has been progressing for several months as part of a plan to establish it as the main emergency hospital for north Powys, Shropshire, and Telford & Wrekin.
-This is an exciting development for us in Mid Wales, as it will mean access to enhanced life-saving emergency care in Shrewsbury.
+Construction has been progressing for since last year, as part of a plan to establish it as the main emergency hospital for North Powys, Shropshire, and Telford & Wrekin.
+This is an exciting development for us in Mid Wales as it will mean access to enhanced life-saving emergency care in Shrewsbury.

 The Royal Shrewsbury Hospital will specialise in Emergency Care, while the Princess Royal Hospital in Telford will become a Planned Care Centre, with both hospitals maintaining 24-hour Urgent Care Centres.